Qubit models of weak continuous measurements: Quantum trajectories for vacuum field and qubit probes

 When we take the continuous-time limit, the innovations $\Delta\innovation_{x,y}$ become $\sqrt\gamma\,\df W_{x,y}$, where $\df W_{x,y}$ are independent Weiner processes, \ie, $\Expt{\df W_{x,y}}=0$ and $\Expt{\df W_j\df W_k}=dt\,\delta_{jk}$.
 The resulting SME is

 The unconditional master equation, obtained by averaging over the Weiner processes, is, of course, the vacuum master equation~(\ref{eq:vacme}).

 Notice that the heterodyne SME~(\ref{eq:vacsmehet}) has the same form as homodyne SME~(\ref{eq:vacsmehomo}), except that the former has two Weiner processes acting independently in the place where the latter has just one.
 This is a consequence of the heterodyne measurement's having provided information about two quadrature components of the system, $c+c\dg$ and $i(c-c\dg)$.
+The relationship between heterodyne and homodyne SMEs has been discussed previously in the literature~\cite{GisiPerc92,WiseMilb93a}.